Greece Moments Greece Moments

 Katergo Luxury Villas, Stoupa

-Villa complex located just outside of Stoupa.
+A villa complex located just outside of Stoupa.
 Each of the villas has two bedrooms and its own private pool and garden area.
-Friendly host, quiet location and extensive facilities.
+Friendly hosts, a quiet location and extensive facilities.

 ➲ Book Katergo Luxury Villas*